Director of Academic Success

 Enrich your academic experience by studying important public policy and criminal justice issues at a global level.

 Finance may start on a spreadsheet, but the art of understanding and interpreting how individuals and corporations allocate their assets over time and under uncertain economic conditions goes well beyond the confines of calculations.
-Think of finance as data-driven decision making.
-Where others just see numbers, financial advisors, brokers, business analysts, and chief financial officers see a blueprint to building a strong bottom line.

 Employment of financial managers is projected to grow 16% from 2022 to 2032, much faster than the average for all occupations.
 About 69,600 openings for financial managers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).